2nd Division (Norway)

+The Norwegian 2nd Division (2. divisjon) was responsible for defending Eastern Norway against Nazi Germany during the early part of the Norwegian campaign of the Second World War.
+The division was commanded by General Jacob Hvinden Haug.

 Overview

 The term "division" in the Norwegian Army in 1940 did not mean the same as a division in British terms (a tactical formation consisting of two or more manoeuvre (infantry or armour) brigades with command and staff units and supporting troops).
 The only Norwegian division living up to this in 1940 was the 6th Division at Narvik fielding two brigades (6 and 7 Brigades).